prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 For understanding the advanced concepts of ReactJS like **Context API**, **State management using Redux** & **React hooks**, It may take additional 2 to 3 weeks.

-If you are starting out the developer journey, you need to understand the fundamentals of web like HTML, CSS & Javascript.
+If you are starting out on the developer journey, you need to understand the fundamentals of web like HTML, CSS & Javascript.

 It may take around additional 8-10 weeks to grasp the fundamentals.